 A quick guide to taking full advantage of designing your substation in pvDesign.

-Our software pvDesign will automatically design the basic engineering of the step-up substation of your PV plant.
-In a few minutes, you will have a complete single line diagram and a fully detailed report.
+pvDesign offers two ways to design the basic engineering of the step-up substation of your PV plant, either automatically or manually by defining a few related parameters.
+In a few minutes, you will have a complete single-line diagram and a fully detailed report.
 Each substation's component is calculated based on the project characteristics while fulfilling the requirements of the international electrotechnical commission (IEC) standards or IEEE standards upon your choice.

 Switching and breaking station